udevbe/westfield/README.md

 $ npm install
 $ node generator/westfield-scanner-client.js -- --help
 ```
 or install it globally so you can use it in your build.
-(Make sure your global node path is added to your PATH env!)
+(Make sure your global node path is added to your PATH env.)
 ```angular2html
 $ npm install -g
 $ westfield-scanner-client --help